Do You Pay Taxes on a Construction Loan?

 Budget for this significant increase in ongoing costs once your project is complete.

-Construction Loan Interest: Tax Deductibility Explained
+What Is Construction Loan Interest: Tax Deductibility?

 Here's where construction loans offer potential tax benefits.
 The interest you pay during construction may be tax-deductible, but the rules differ based on property type.